We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Cons

-Milwaukee's M12 Fuel right-angle impact isn't the only one of its kind, but there are a few reasons it takes the title.
-For one, it's not pneumatic as most of its kind are.
-Ditching the air hoses that are typical with this type of tool for a compact M12 battery is perfect for tight spaces.
-This wrench comes with two M12 batteries and a charger to get you laying down 220 pound-feet of torque right away.
+Milwaukee’s M12 Fuel right-angle impact isn’t the only one of its kind, but there are reasons it takes the title.
+For one, it’s not pneumatic as most of its kind are.
+Ditching the air hoses for an M12 battery is perfect for tight spaces.
+It can also get you laying down 220 pound-feet of torque with ease.
 The automatic shutoff and bolt removal control functions also save lives in tight spaces by preventing stripped threads and lost fasteners.
-As you would expect, Milwaukee's five-year warranty backs this impact for peace of mind.
+As you would expect, Milwaukee’s five-year warranty backs this impact for peace of mind.

 This is a tool that’s great when you need it, but it is expensive for something that sits on the shelf most of the time.
 The M12 batteries also drain fast, so you’ll want to use this tool sparingly.